hpheidinger/Watcher-V1-1.5/README.md

     ⚡ Updates rulesets dynamically without service interruption

 It’s not just a filter.
 It’s a strategy engine.
-Watcher doesn’t wait for threats—it reads them, classifies them, and acts before they escalate.
+Watcher doesn’t wait for threats — it reads them, classifies them, and acts before they escalate.

 ## Key Features